Joosoo1/DPHP/README.md

 # DPHP Planner

-DPHP is a robotic exploration planning system that combines global and local path planning strategies for efficient environment exploration.
-This system is designed for autonomous robots operating in unknown environments, using sensor data to build maps and plan optimal exploration paths.
+DPHP is a comprehensive robotic exploration and perception planning system that combines global and local path planning strategies for efficient environment exploration.
+This system is designed for autonomous robots operating in unknown environments, using multi-modal sensor data to build maps, detect and track dynamic obstacles, predict pedestrian trajectories, and plan optimal exploration paths.

 ## Table of Contents
 - [Overview](#overview)